Wisesofthemall/Netfloo-2.0/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/your-username/netfloo-2.0.git`
 2. Change directory to netflix/ui
 2. Install the dependencies using `npm install`
-3. Create a `.env` file with your Firebase configuration settings.
-4. Start the weback using `npm start`
+4. Start the weback using `npm run start`
 5. Create a second terminal and change directory to netflix/ai
-6. In that second terminal use 'npm run start
+6. In that second terminal use `npm run start`

 ## Usage